methy-dino/C-string/README.md

 #### it's variables
 String.string, it is pretty self explanatory, it's a char* that contains the null terminated string used and read by operations. \
 String.length, this uint is supposed to point to the index of the first null terminator of the String, (IT IS NOT UPDATED OUTSIDE OF FUNCTIONS).\
-String.maxCapacity, it's the quantity of allocated bytes in String.string, the default methods will grow the String if it is full.\
+String.maxCapacity, it's the quantity of allocated bytes in String.string, the default methods will grow the String if it is full.

+#### functions.
+C-String has many functions, many of which are common ones, among the more unique, it has a debug printer built-in! \
+documentation can be found inside the source files.